 In any decisions made about the use of current, or future public spaces, the simple recreational needs (“third spaces”) of the residential community, are to be considered of equal or greater importance to that of events and commercial needs.

 ENVIRONMENTAL MANAGEMENT and REGULATION

-The CCRG focus is to ensure that the funds raised through the city centre residential targeted rates are spent on projects that have a measureable benefit for residents, and are not used as a subsidy for other interests.
+The CCRG focus is to ensure that the funds raised through the city centre residential targeted rates are spent on projects that have a measurable benefit for residents, and are not used as a subsidy for other interests.

-Auckland’s ability to understand, appreciate and celebrate our own, and other cultures, is the key to our economic future.
+Auckland’s ability to understand, appreciate and celebrate our own, and other cultures, is the key to our economic future

 GOVERNANCE and SUPPORT

-Open and transparent governance practises provide the essential structure that underpins the legitimacy of public sector leadership.
+Open and transparent governance practises provide the essential structure that underpins the legitimacy of public sector leadership

 What We've Achieved